persteenolsen/pso-gatsby-blog-cms-two/src/posts/2026-01-03-python-fastapi-basic-auth-demo.md

 A starter project showcasing HTTP Basic authentication.
 It includes OpenAPI / Swagger, SQLAlchemy, Alembic, PostgreSQL, and is hosted on Vercel Cloud with Serverless Functions using a GitHub-based CI/CD workflow

-The included Vue 3 SPA supports silent authentication, allowing users to stay signed in even after refreshing the browse
+The included Vue 3 SPA supports silent authentication, allowing users to stay signed in even after refreshing the browser

 <p><a href="https://fastapi-basic-auth-demo.vercel.app/docs" target="_blank" title="FastAPI by OpenAPI serving HTTP Basic Auth">Try the demo by OpenAPI...</a></p>